Travel. It’s one of those things, like probably countless others, that I have a habit of taking for granted.

 Words are all very well, but action is where it’s at.
 If you’re planning a volunteering trip abroad, or know someone who is, or just want to find out more on how your travel can affect lives locally, here’s what you can do:

 - Research: Before heading off, get an understanding of some of the issues out there, and ensure that your actions are not doing more harm than good.
-If you need ideas for questions to ask prior to setting off on a volunteering project, this list from people & places is a good starting point.

 - Be ChildSafe: The ChildSafe Network provides tips and ideas for travelling in a ChildSafe way, with hints including looking out for the ChildSafe accreditation, so you know that a product is not negatively impacting a child’s life.